patzelbert/rclone-webdav-client/README.md

 * `WEBDRIVE_PASSWORD_FILE` points instead to a file that will contain the password for the user.
 When this is present, the password will be taken from the file instead of from the `WEBDRIVE_PASSWORD` variable.
 If that variable existed, it will be disregarded.
 This makes it easy to pass passwords using Docker [secrets].
 * `WEBDRIVE_MOUNT` is the location within the container where to mount the WebDAV resource.
 This defaults to `/mnt/webdrive` and is not really meant to be changed.
+* `UID` is the user ID for the owner of the share inside the container.
-* `OWNER` is the user ID for the owner of the share inside the container.
+* `GID` is the user ID for the owner of the share inside the container.

   [secrets]: https://docs.docker.com/engine/swarm/secrets/

 ## davFS Options

-All [configuration] options recognised by davFS can be given for that particular share.
+All [configuration] options recognised by rclone can be given for that particular share.
 Environment variables should be created out of the name of the configuration option for this to work.
-Any existing option should be translated to uppercase and led by the keyword `DAVFS2_` to be recognised.
-So to set the davfs2 option called `ask_auth` to `0`, you would set the environment variable `DAVFS2_ASK_AUTH` to `0`.
+Any existing option should be translated to uppercase and led by the keyword `RCLONE_` to be recognised.
+So to set the rclone option called `cache-info-age` to `1m`, you would set the environment variable `RCLONE_CACHE_INFO_AGE` to `1m`.

 ## Commands